Pisti-Booboo/hello-world/docs/description.md

 ## 📝 Note
  - The software block and freeze when all keys are pressed at same time.
 	Do Not press all the keyboard keys at same time.
- - Do not shutdown your computer while using this Software
+ - if the computer shutdown while using this Software
-	It will provoke the lost of all your unsaved data.
+	all the unsaved data will lost.
  - Do not use a hammer for trying to fix any bugs
-	It will lead to this software destruction and may damage your device.
+	It leads to software destruction and may damage your device.

 ## 👉 References: